03/18/2022

 Author Bios

 Dr. Wilson is an Assistant Professor at the Hill and Levene School of Business, University of Regina.
 His research focuses on marketing, strategy, and innovation.
-He has published over 20 peer-reviewed articles in top management journals including Journal of Small Business ManagementResearch-Technology Management, and Journal of Business Strategy.
+He has published over 20 peer-reviewed articles in top management journals, including Journal of Small Business ManagementResearch-Technology Management, and Journal of Business Strategy.
 His research has been featured in the National Post and by the World Economic Forum.
 Dr. Wilson is also a research consultant and contributor to Avenue Living Asset Management.

 Mr. Jogia is the Chief Investment Officer at Avenue Living and has over 15 years of experience in real estate capital markets, originating over $10 billion in real estate loans and $1 billion in equity.
 He has extensive experience in real estate investment analysis and capital structure across various real estate classes.
-In addition to holding 2 Masters’ degrees in Finance, Mr. Jogia is pursuing his Doctorate of Business Administration and currently serves as an instructor at the University of Calgary, specializing in real estate finance.
+In addition to holding two Masters’ degrees in Finance, Mr. Jogia is pursuing his Doctorate of Business Administration and currently serves as an instructor at the University of Calgary, specializing in real estate finance.

 INTRODUCTION